SafetyCulture/react-workshop-teammanagement/README.md

   }
 ```

-**Your turn: dynamically generated table content
+## Your turn: dynamically generated table content

 **What you have**

-You have the data from previous exercise
+Data from the previous exercise

 **Expectation**

 Replace hard coded table content with the one from data

+**Time frame**

-Time frame: 10 minutes
+10 minutes

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>